Old Brethren Church

 The Old Brethren Church is a Schwarzenau Brethren denomination in the Anabaptist tradition of Christianity.
+They are a believer's church made up of those who voluntarily choose to follow Jesus as His disciples, and are baptized at this time, during their teen or adult years.

 The Old Brethren Church dates back to Germany in 1708, when the Schwarzenau Brethren were formed in Berleburg under the leadership of Alexander Mack.
 Soon they moved to Pennsylvania to escape religious persecution in Europe.
 As the American frontier moved west, the Schwarzenau Brethren followed to Ohio, Indiana and beyond.
 A schism within the Schwarzenau Brethren led to the Old Brethren splitting from the Old German Baptist Brethren in Carroll County, Indiana (Deer Creek), in 1913, and in Stanislaus County, California, in 1915.
-They are a believer's church made up of those who voluntarily choose to follow Jesus as His disciples, and are baptized at this time, during their teen or adult years.